Age of Conan: Hyborian Adventures

 - Bribing Your Way to Victory: A lot of the content in the premium shop will provide substantial advantages to gameplay, especially at low levels.
 This is particularly true for the weapons and armour available to beginners.

-- Dark Is Not Evil: You can play as a assassin, Dark Templar, necromancer or warlock and still be heroic.
+- Dark Is Not Evil: You can play as an assassin, Dark Templar, necromancer, demon-summoner or Tempest of Set and still choose to aid those in need and defend the weak.

 - Death Is a Slap on the Wrist: Dying means a short debuff; but it also allows you to teleport to any previously-located respawn point, making it a useful way to travel at times.

-- Crafting quests invoke this trope quite strongly.
-In order to advance in the gathering skills necessary for crafting, players have to spend exhorbitant amounts of time farming for extremely rare drops.
-Locations for the drops are highly limited in lower-level areas; or surrounded by strong, aggro monsters in higher-level areas.
+- However, crafting quests still invoke this trope quite strongly.
+In order to advance in the gathering skills necessary for crafting, players have to spend exorbitant amounts of time farming for extremely rare drops.
+Locations for the drops are highly limited in lower-level areas; or surrounded by strong, aggressive monsters in higher-level areas.

 - Fanservice: Characters can be played completely naked, with the exception of genitalia, which is covered by a sort of unremovable g-string brief.
-Fighting this way is generally not a good idea, given the importance of armour in the game.
+Fighting this way is generally not a good idea - without armor you'll be shredded.

-- There is an option, in your inventory screen, to use "vanity" mode.
+- An option known as "vanity" mode has been added.
 With this active, you can cause select pieces of your armour to turn invisible, but you still get the full protection from it.

 - Finishing Move: Depending on your class, this can be anything from a decapitation to dragging your opponent to hell.